 Adoptive parents returned 179 children in last 3 yrs: WCD Ministry

-Adoptive parents returned 179 children in the last three years after taking them in their care for fostering, the Ministry of Women and Child Development has informed Parliament.
-While 174 children were returned after the legal formalities were over, five children were sent back while the legal procedure was underway and the children were in pre-adoption foster care with prospective parents, the ministry has said in a reply to a query in Lok Sabha.
+Adoptive parents returned 179 children in the last three years after taking them in their care, the Ministry of Women and Child Development has informed Parliament.
+While 174 children were returned after the legal formalities were over, five minors were sent back while the legal procedure was underway and the children were in pre-adoption foster care with prospective parents, the ministry has said in a reply to a query in Lok Sabha.

+While there is no data available in the public domain on the total number of children given for pre-adoption foster care in the given three years from 2016-2019, the total number of successful in-country adoptions during the period was 9,860, the ministry said.
+"The adoption process is conducted through online platform, i.e. CARINGS (Child

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)